ella-to/state/README.md

 A `Do` is a mutex lock, two map lookups keyed by state and action type, one type assertion, and your handler.
 Action dispatch never touches `reflect` — type identity comes from the generic type parameter itself.

+Entry activities cost nothing when unused: the bookkeeping only runs when a `Do` actually changes the state, and is a single nil-map lookup if no activities are registered.